ace-wg/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

 If it supports the "Cursor" extension, the Authorization Server stores additional information when maintaining the history of updates to the TRL resource, as defined in {{sec-trl-endpoint-supporting-cursor}}.
 Also, the processing of full query requests and diff query requests, as well as the related response format, are further extended as defined in {{sec-using-cursor}}.

+{{sec-trl-parameteters}} provides an aggregated overview of the parameters used by the TRL endpoint, when the Authorization Server supports diff queries and the "Cursor" extension.

 ## Supporting Diff Queries # {#sec-trl-endpoint-supporting-diff-queries}

 If the Authorization Server supports diff queries, it is able to transfer a list of diff entries, as a series of TRL updates.
 That is, when replying to a diff query performed by a requester, the Authorization Server specifies the most recent updates to the portion of the TRL pertaining to that requester.